WazeDev/WME-Client-Tile-Borders/README.md

 Most editors will not have a need to see where the tile borders are on a regular basis, outside of curiosity.
 There are some scenarios where this is useful, however:

-- Which trigger objects are on the same tile as an area place polygon that can be used to force a tile update.
+- Determining which trigger objects are on the same tile as an area place polygon that can be used to force a tile update.
 - Explaining partial or odd area place polygons in the client.
 - Helping to diagnose very rare issues when objects cross tile borders.